Yes, it’s true, Arms Warriors aren’t just for PvP. They can actually do well in the PvE area. Now, on to the face smashing!

 Elixirs – None are interesting

 - Stout Augment Rune: +50 Str for one hour.
 Occasionally drops from WoD bosses (in Raid Finder mode) and is also rarely found as mission rewards from your Garrison.
 Stacks with flasks and other buffs.
+You can also use the Empowered Augment Rune, earned from Tanaan rep.

 - Runescroll of Fortitude III: 8% increased Stamina to your entire group.